 Current projects involve the extraction and sequencing of DNA from species that became extinct in the last 50,000 years, providing access to new data concerning the mechanisms and drivers of evolutionary change.

 Mitchell KJ, Scanferla A, Soibelzon E, Bonini R, Ochoa J, Cooper A (2016) Ancient DNA from the extinct South American giant glyptodont Doedicurus sp.
 (Xenarthra: Glyptodontidae) reveals that glyptodonts evolved from Eocene armadillos.
-Molecular Ecology (Early Access).
+Molecular Ecology (In Press).

 Mitchell KJ, Bray SC, Bover P, Soibelzon L, Schubert BW, Prevosti F, Prieto A, Martin F, Austin JJ, Cooper A (2016) Ancient mitochondrial DNA reveals convergent evolution of giant short-faced bears (Tremarctinae) in North and South America.
 Biology Letters 12(4).

 Mitchell KJ, Cooper A, Phillips MJ (2015) Comment on “Whole-genome analyses resolve early branches in the tree of life of modern birds”.
 Science 349: 1460-a